What is the goal of your workflow? What problem does it solve, or how does it help you?

 To use:

 On your Transactions sheet, look for one of your “Transfer In” transactions, which will be in yellow if you applied the suggested conditional formatting.
-Click the dropdown in your new Links column and you should see a list of “Transfer Out” transactions.
+Click the dropdown in your new Linked Transfers column and you should see a list of “Transfer Out” transactions.
 Choose the one that matches the current transaction.
 In a minute or so the formatting should change for both of the transactions so they are gray.
 That’s all!
-Go to your Transfers sheet and you’ll see a list of “Transfer Out” transactions on the left side.
+Go to your Linked Transfers sheet and you’ll see a list of “Transfer Out” transactions on the left side.
 The right side should now have one transaction linked to the one you chose on the left.

 Keep doing this for all your transactions.
 By default, once you choose a “Transfer Out” from the dropdown, it will disappear from the list, making it easier to start at the top, and keep moving down through the list of transfer transactions.
 Note that a red ‘error’ triangle will appear in the cell as well, warning you that the value that you had chosen no longer exists in the data validation list.
-If this bothers you, you can change cell L6 on the Transfers sheet by unchecking it, so chosen items won’t be removed, and the red triangle won’t show up.
+If this bothers you, you can change cell L6 on the Linked Transfers sheet by unchecking it, so chosen items won’t be removed, and the red triangle won’t show up.
 In my experience, it’s best to leave it checked until you get through your initial linking (having them filtered saves a LOT of scrolling).
 Then moving forward, since most new transfers will be at the top of the list, they won’t be hard to find, so unchecking it is up to you.

 Anything else you’d like people to know?

 There is a down side to using this.
 It is very processor intensive, and will slow down your template.
 I’m hoping someone with better spreadsheet skills than I might know how to make it more efficient.
-I believe the worst part is column H on the Transfers sheet, where it has to find the matching “Transfer In” for the queried “Transfer Out” transactions, so it’s running thousands of ‘Filters’, which seem quicker than the original Vlookups.
+I believe the worst part is column H on the Linked Transfers sheet, where it has to find the matching “Transfer In” for the queried “Transfer Out” transactions, so it’s running thousands of ‘Filters’, which seem quicker than the original Vlookups.
 The conditional formatting, especially the Vlookup, also take a toll (so if things get unbearable, start by removing these).